diversen/ubuntu-auto-upgrade-py/README.md

 [ubuntu-auto-upgrade](https://github.com/diversen/ubuntu-auto-upgrade)

-The python scripts will upgrade ubuntu and send email notifications using SMTP.
-It will probably also work with other Debian variants of linux.
+The python scripts will upgrade ubuntu.
+The scripts will probably also work with other Debian variants of linux.

+The scripts upgrades the server.
+It also restarts the server (if needed) - but this is configurable.

+It may send notifications via email or slack or using a custom function.

+It should be easy to create a custom notification function.

-Tested on Ubuntu 20.04 LTS and 22.04 LTS
+The script has been tested on Ubuntu 20.04 LTS and 22.04 LTS

 ## Install